weleoka/Lab2/host/Create_Test_Environment.md

 curl 172.23.0.2
 ```

-## Configure and Verify that the OpenVpn Server is Running
+## Step 5.
+Configure and Verify that the OpenVpn Server is Running

 The docker compose started most containers, but did not start the OpenVPN container, so we'll start that manually.